gmvoit/ExpCGM/notebooks/MSUEssentials.md

 $$
 \alpha(r) = -\frac{d\ln P}{d\ln r}
 $$
-Here we will use the simplest shape function: A constant value of $\alpha$ resulting in a power-law pressure profile.
+Here we will use the simplest shape function: a constant value of $\alpha$ resulting in a power-law pressure profile.
 The [MSU Generalizable Notebook](MSUGeneralizable) demonstrates how to implement shape functions that depend on radius.

 This basic **ExpCGM** model also assumes an NFW gravitational potential:
 $$